nodejs/node/doc/api/cli.md

 > Stability: 1 - Experimental

-Writes a V8 heap snapshot to disk when the V8 heap usage is approaching the heap limit. `count` should be either -1 (in which case no snapshots would be written), or a positive integer (in which case Node.js will write no more than `max_count` snapshots to disk).
+Writes a V8 heap snapshot to disk when the V8 heap usage is approaching the heap limit. `count` should be a non-negative integer (in which case Node.js will write no more than `max_count` snapshots to disk).

 When generating snapshots, garbage collection may be triggered and bring the heap usage down, therefore multiple snapshots may be written to disk